Vietnam.vn - Nền tảng quảng bá Việt Nam

 Oanh tạc cơ chiến lược Mỹ tập trận với Nhật, Hàn để đáp trả Triều Tiên - Ảnh 1.

-B-1B bombers and US and South Korean fighter jets conduct joint exercises in March
+B-1B bombers and US and South Korean fighter jets conducted joint exercises in March.

-The exercise demonstrates the enhanced deterrence and robust combined defense posture by deploying U.S. strategic assets following North Korea’s recent satellite launch.
+The exercise demonstrates extended deterrence and a robust combined defense posture by deploying US strategic assets following North Korea’s recent satellite launch.
 The exercise runs until August 31 and is part of the ongoing Ulchi Freedom Shield exercise between the two countries.

 The Ulchi Freedom Shield exercise began last week to strengthen response capabilities to North Korea's nuclear and missile threats.

-On the same day, August 30, two US B-1Bs participated in exercises with 12 Japanese fighter jets in the sea between Japan and the Korean Peninsula.
-The Japanese Defense Ministry said that the exercise confirmed the readiness of both sides' forces to respond to any situation.
+On the same day, August 30, two US B-1Bs joined 12 Japanese fighter jets in a drill in the waters between Japan and the Korean Peninsula.
+The Japanese Defense Ministry said the exercise confirmed the readiness of both sides' forces to respond to any situation.

 A day earlier, US, South Korean and Japanese forces held joint naval exercises in southern South Korea.